 Targeted risk assessment or individual customer risk assessment

-The data collected from customers (KYC data) forms the basis for the individual customer risk assessment.
+The data collected from customers (Know Your Customer, or KYC data) forms the basis for the individual customer risk assessment.
 When developing KYC questionnaires, the firm should use the results of the EWRA and consider having more comprehensive questionnaires for those customer segments that are exposed to higher risks and possibly simplified KYC questionnaires for those that do not raise concerns.

 However, an individual client poses an individual risk relative to his or her peer group, and this should also be considered.
 For example, a corporate customer domiciled in a low-risk country and using only domestic payment initiation services may pose a different risk to the same customer that expands its services to include cross-border payments to and from high-risk countries.

-whether the risk scoring model meets all the mandatory criteria set by the regulator (client, geography, product, channel);
+• whether the AML risk scoring model meets all the mandatory criteria set by the regulator (client, geography, product, channel);

 Validation of risk assessment models